ninad4290/ninad4290/README.md

 ### Hi there 👋 I am Ninad
 - 🌱 I’m currently studying Computer Engineering in McMaster University
-- 🔭 I’m currently working on ...
-I’m currently working as a Electrical Engineering Intern at Rugged Monitoring
+- 🔭 I’m currently working as a Electrical Engineering Intern at Rugged Monitoring
 - 👯 I’m currently seeking co-op opportunities for Fall 2023
 - 📫 How to reach me: https://www.linkedin.com/in/ninad-thakker-268802226/